On this page

 What happens if a volunteer changes sites

 If a volunteer starts at a new site or helps at multiple sites, the session does not need to be done a second time.

 Site leaders will make sure each volunteer has a current RAN-EC induction session certificate of participation.
 They must also give the volunteer any site-specific information about child protection issues that are relevant to their role.
 They will make sure that volunteers are told who their nominated site leader is.

 When to update

 Site leaders will let their volunteers know when they need to do an update.
 This will happen if there is a significant change to the information in the session.

 Department sites need to log into the department’s intranet for record keeping instructions and responsibilities about the RAN-EC induction session for volunteers.

-An ongoing volunteer can be someone who helps on a regular or irregular basis.
-This might mean:
+An ongoing volunteer is someone who helps out more than once at any of the department’s sites.
+This can be someone who helps on a regular or irregular basis.